 In 1839, the Poor Law Commissioners authorised an expenditure of £3,286 on the erection of a new union workhouse.
 The Cardigan workhouse was built in 1839-40 on an elevated site to the west of Cardigan to the north of St Dogmaels.
 Its location and layout are shown on the 1888 map below.

 The building, intended to accommodate 120 inmates, was designed by William Owen of Haverfordwest.
 The workhouse layout followed the popular cruciform or "square" design, with its entrance block facing north-east.
 There were separate entrance doors for males and females.

 Behind the entrance block, four accommodation wings (north-east, south-east, south-west, north-west) emanated from a central hub.

 A separate vagrants' block was erected in 1884 at the south of the workhouse.

-The former workhouse buildings are now used as private residential accommodation known as Albro Castle.
+The buildings are now used as private residential/holiday accommodation.